bodias/machine-learning/projects/capstone/capstone_report_template.md

 The resulting distribution shape seems more reasonable now, and we also added a new feature to track if the observation was originally anomalous.
 Note that we must run the same process for both train and test dataset.
 In the next section the NaN value introduced by this data cleansing will be treated together with the other features containing NaN values.

 #### Dealing with missing data
 After we addressed the missing data in discrete features, we need to do the same with numerical features.
 Despite XGBoost automatic handles missing data, as described in its documentation, we need to impute data in order to train our baseline classifier, Random Forest.
-To be able to train XGBoost without data imputation, we're goint to create a copy of the train and test dataset to perform the next tansformations.
+To be able to train XGBoost without data imputation, we're going to create a copy of the train and test dataset to perform the next transformations.
 There are 61 numerical features with at least one missing value in the dataset.
 The chart below displays the percentage of missing data for each feature.

 ![missing values - numerical](home_credit/images/numerical_features_nullplot.png)